Raboo/something_fail/pages/01.blog/parted-multi-partition-alignment/item.md

 start=$((${start}+${sector}))
 ```

-Now that we have start position, lets create the last partition and let it end at end of disk.
+Now that we have start position, let's create the last partition and let it end at end of disk.

 ```
 parted -a optimal -s -- /dev/sdX mkpart primary ext4 ${start}S -1